HBDPG-2/hbdpg-2-tui/README.md

 **HBDPG-2 (CLI edition)** is an open-source, cross-platform deterministic password generator for Terminal running on *.NET Runtime*.
 It is **3-4 times faster** than the [web version](https://hbdpg-2.github.io), but only supports Windows, macOS, and Linux.

 More detailed information can be found in the [main project repository](https://github.com/HBDPG-2/hbdpg-2.github.io).

+## Risks and Recommendations

+The main risk of using HBDPG-2 is the ability of an attacker to brute-force simple and popular passphrases to find out your password.

+**Do not use weak and short passphrases!** For optimal security, use **two distinct passphrases**.
+This helps ensure that even if one passphrase is compromised, your generated password remain secure.
+Try to choose phrases that are memorable but unique to you.

+**Do not use HBDPG-2 on untrusted or compromised devices!**

+**Do not store passphrases or passwords in plain text!** If you want to save them, use password managers or encrypt them manually (e.g. with AES).

+**Use unique passwords for each account.**

+**Use 2FA (MFA)** on all accounts whenever possible!

+## Feedback

+You can give feedback, ask a question or suggest an improvement on [this page](https://github.com/HBDPG-2/hbdpg-2-cli/discussions).

+If you find a bug, you can report it on [this page](https://github.com/HBDPG-2/hbdpg-2-cli/issues).

+If you have discovered a vulnerability, please read the [Security Policy](https://github.com/HBDPG-2/hbdpg-2-cli/security) and report the issue **privately!**